vaibhav5694/Web_scraping-and-Automation./README.md

-Performed web scraping of different ecommerce websites , wikipedia etc using selenium and beautifulsoup also automated website using selenium.
+Web scraping and Automation of website.